Point of Interest (POI) Data: Best Point of Interest (POI) Datasets & Databases

 With this method, data vendors source data from the location of the point of interest itself.
 Field representatives collect data onsite to provide a firsthand record of the location.
 This has the advantage of data originating from a first-party and providing a comprehensive look at the several details of the actual site.

-The disadvantage of onsite data collection is that it tends to require a larger amount of financial resources manpower when compared to other methods, making it more costly and less scalable.
+The disadvantage of onsite data collection is that it tends to require a larger amount of financial resources and personel in comparison to other methods, making it more costly and less scalable.

-Moreover, its efficacy might be limited by weather conditions and the resources available during the visit (such as flashlights, specialist knowledge, drones, and so forth).
+Moreover, its efficacy might be limited by weather conditions and the resources available during the visit (such as flashlights, specialist knowledge, drones etc.).
 Due to these challenges, it is also unlikely that the data will be updated regularly, meaning that it may lose accuracy over time and become less context-aware.

 Geocoding means converting addresses into geographical coordinates (longitude and latitude).
 These coordinates can then be used to pinpoint certain locations on a digital map.
 This is incredibly useful if you want to quickly get an overview of the points of interest in a certain vicinity, or to calculate the size of a building’s footprint.

-The downside of making use of geocoding as a POI collection method is that it is limited in scope - it can show you the POI’s physical location, but little contextual information, such as what it’s used for and who frequently visits it.
+The downside of making use of geocoding as a POI information collection method is that it is limited in scope - it can show you the POI’s physical location, but little contextual information, such as what it’s used for and who frequently visits it.
 It’s also sometimes challenging to verify the data’s accuracy when it’s collected via geocoding.

-These days, it has become very common for data providers to collect POI data via media platforms such as from social media channels or TripAdvisor.
+It’s increasingly common for data providers to source POI data via media platforms such as from social media channels or TripAdvisor.
 Data providers use AI and other software to recognise locations with high consumer intent and online traction.
-The benefit of leveraging a media platform is how easily and swiftly data providers can collect data from a great number of points of interest.
+The benefit of leveraging a media platform is how easily and swiftly data providers can collect data for a great number of points of interest.
 This makes sourcing from media platforms both an efficient and scalable collection method.

-A further disadvantage is the potential for the information to be incorrect or skewed due to the social media poster’s own biases, though with pure facts like the name and address of a POI, this is often not an issue.
+A further disadvantage is the potential for the information to be incorrect or skewed due to the social media poster’s own biases, though with numerical data like the name and address of a POI, this is often not an issue.

 Government and Official Sources

 However, it can be tricky to acquire this information if access is restricted due to privacy concerns.
-Moreover, while it will encompass several established and registered points of interest, the data might not consider unknown, smaller, or temporary points of interest that are not recognized by the governing body.
+Moreover, while it will encompass several established and registered points of interest, the data might not consider smaller, temporary or more obscure points of interest that are overlooked by governing bodies, but are nonetheless of commercial value.

 3rd Party Point of Interest Services

-Popular 3rd party platforms like Street Maps and Google Maps offer exceedingly accurate and usually up-to-date point of interest information.
-However, they do not always disclose all of this valuable information to data collection platforms or the public.
+Popular 3rd party platforms like Street Maps and Google Places API offer exceedingly accurate, real-time point of interest information.
+However, they do not always disclose all of this information to open-source data collection platforms or the public.

 What are the use cases for point of interest data?

 There are numerous applications and use cases for POI data.
 As software applications and GPS enabled devices that make use of digital maps become more readily available, the number of use cases for POI datasets and products is growing.

-Developers can build geocaching applications around point of interest collections.
-In automobile tracking systems, point of interest data is used to mark points of destination or/and offices so that GPS tracking software users can suggest routes, as well as determine the vehicle’s position and movement in relation to local points of interest.
+Navigation developers can build geocaching applications around point of interest collections and other GIS data.
+In automobile tracking systems, point of interest data is used in origin-destination analysis to monitor popular commuter routes so that GPS tracking software users can suggest routes, as well as determine the vehicle’s position and movement in relation to local points of interest.

 Who is using POI data?

-Organizations mostly use point of interest data to assess a location and to study the public’s behavioral trends.
+Organizations mostly use point of interest data to assess a location and how consumers behave there.
 Businesses also

 use the data to track the performance of their brick and mortar stores, as well as that of their competitors.